11CConnolly/chains-mobile-app/README.md

 Chains is a mobile app currently in development for iOS and Android.
 Built using react-native and expo.

-Chains is currently being released on Android on the App Store
+Chains is currently being released on Android on the App Store.
+Download it for free here: https://play.google.com/store/apps/details?id=com.callumc11.chainsmobileapp